sanderberents/eelab/README.md

 	SCPI Utility

 	positional arguments:
-	target      Target instrument (one of 'dso' or 'awg')
+	target      Target instrument (one of 'dso', 'awg' or 'psu')

 	optional arguments:
 	-h, --help  show this help message and exit